orlandorode97/gofetch/README.md

-# go-fetch
+# gofetch
-go-fetch is an alternative neofetch, screenfetch, and pfetch CLI tool that retrieves the current operative system information.
+gofetch is an alternative neofetch, screenfetch, and pfetch CLI tool that retrieves the current operative system information.

 ## Getting started
 To have `gofetch` in your machine follow the next steps: